Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are there any government programs to help me purchase a house?

-Yes, there are a number of programs offered by the government to help Canadians buy a house.
+Yes, there are several programs offered by the government to help Canadians buy a house.
 This includes the Home Accessibility Tax Credit (HATC), the First-Time Homebuyer Tax Credit (HBTC), and the GST/HST New Housing Rebate.

 Lisa Rennie avatar on Loans Canada